 The repayment terms on SBA Express term loans vary by how the funds are used.
 Here’s a breakdown of the guidelines:

 Regarding fees, SBA 7(a) loans approved anytime between October 1, 2020, and September 30, 2021, come with an annual service fee of 0.55 percent.
-But if your company is classified as a veteran-owned business, you won’t pay an upfront guarantee fee.
+If your company is classified as a veteran-owned business, you won’t pay an upfront guarantee fee.
+Depending on the loan amount, you’ll pay a one-time guarantee fee between 2 and 3 percent for all other SBA Express loans.

 You could be eligible for an SBA Express Loan if you meet the following criteria: